 - Those who live in Ireland, unless we can accept them on the grounds that they are involved in the provision of shipping services to Great Britain.

-- There is also the question of taxi drivers.
-Mainly because taxis are conveying individuals as private citizens rather than as members of the public, those providing taxi services are generally not eligible to join.
-There may, however, be limited exceptions where taxi operations are fully integrated in some fixed way with public transport.
+- There is also the question of other ‘mini cab’, private hire vehicle companies such as Uber.
+Mainly because these are conveying individuals as private citizens rather than as members of the public, they are generally not eligible to join.
+There may, however, be limited exceptions when these operations are fully integrated in some fixed way with public transport.

 Our reasons for the above are: